n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 This policy throws the following errors and in general "fails closed" which prevents inadvertent unprotected access.
 Upon success it sets a 200 status and flow continues to the Mule app.
+If a request is received for an undefined resource in the scopeMap then a warning is logged indicating this could be a configuration error and the flow continues to the Mule app so a 404 Not Found response can be produced by APIKit.
+If a request is received for a defined resource and undefined method in the scopeMap then a warning is logged indicating this could be a configuration error and the flow continues to the Mule app so a 405 Method Not Allowed response can be produced by APIKit.

 | Status | Error Code           | Error Description              | Possible causes         |
 |:------:|----------------------|--------------------------------|-------------------------|